-Choosing a free DAW for your music studio is akin to laying the foundation of your home.
+Choosing a free DAW for your music studio is like laying your home’s foundation.
 A digital audio workstation is central to any music production software setup.

 Your DAW is where all the audio recording, audio editing, and mixing occur.
-It’s your mixing console, tape recorder, synth rack, and musical sketchpad, all in one.
+It’s your mixing console, tape recorder, synth rack, and musical sketchpad.

 There are many commercial digital audio workstations on the market.
 You are probably familiar with Ableton Live, FL Studio, Studio One, Pro Tools, Cubase, Bitwig, and similar premium DAWs.